 = Net Profit - AKA The Bottom Line – This is why you are in business.

-Cash Flow Statement or Cash Forecast or Source & Use of Funds is the final statement in accounting 101.
+Cash Flow Statement or Cash Forecast or Source & Use of Funds is the final statement in accounting and bookkeeping 101.
 You use the cash flow statement to understand where your cash comes from, where it goes and to forecast how much cash you need to run the business.

 Beginning Cash – Money in the bank